magepages/mpdocs/docs/sage-pay/index.md

 - **Title**: Enter the title of the method which is displayed on the checkout page.
 - **New Order Status**: Select status when customer order successfully:
   - **Processing**: Display status with **Processing** when order is successful.
 You can change the status in the backend with each order.
   - **Suspected Fraud**: Displays status with **Suspected Fraud** when order is successful.
 You can change the status in the backend with each order.
-With this status admin can accept payment or reject payment and then transfer status to Processing.
+With this status, admin can accept payment or reject payment and then transfer status to Processing.
 - **Payment Action**:
   - **Authorize and Capture**: Payment will be captured immediately after the Customer place order successfully.
 At that moment, the Customer's card will pay for the order and the Invoice will be created
   - **Authorize**: Payment will only be captured when admin creates an Invoice for Customer's order.
 When the Invoice is successfully created, admin can receive money from Customer's card